dstolz/epsych/README.md

 # epsych

-Created to facilitate behavior and/or electrophysiology experiments using Matlab and Tucker-Davis Technologies (TDT) equipment
+This Matlab toolbox is designed to facilitate behavior and/or electrophysiology experiments using Matlab with Tucker-Davis Technologies (TDT) hardware and software.

-Automatically exported from code.google.com/p/epsych